kubernetes/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

 3. Create and start flannel network

-So, whenver you have problem, do not blame Kubernetes, **check etcd configuration first**
+So, whenver you have problem, do not blame LMKTFY, **check etcd configuration first**

 Please try: